mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-sfl-end.md

 ---
-title: Subfile "More" or "Bottom"
+title: "Implementing QSYS Expo Subfile Page Boundaries Handling"
-description: Delve into the functionality and significance of the 'More' and 'Bottom' elements in QSys Expo subfiles with this detailed guide.
-Understand how these elements are crucial for managing content display and navigation within your applications, providing a seamless user experience.
-This resource is invaluable for developers looking to optimize content organization and accessibility in their QSys Expo projects.
+description: "Delve into the functionality and significance of the 'More' and 'Bottom' elements in QSys Expo subfiles with this detailed guide."
 ---

 ## IBM i Subfile User Interface